bwsw/sj-platform/SJDocs/source/Glossary.rst

   Minimal data unit of a stream.

 Exactly-once processing
-  The system processes events of a stream only once.
+  The processing of stream events only once.

 Executor
   A part of a module that performs data processing.